 Sri Lanka visa extension and validity

-The Sri Lanka ETA visa allows you to stay in Sri Lanka for a period of 30 days, following which you can apply for an extension of two months.
+The Sri Lanka visa for Indians allows you to stay in Sri Lanka for a period of 30 days, following which you can apply for an extension of two months.

 I’ve never tried it personally, but as per the official guidelines, Indian citizens can apply for an ETA extension by visiting the head office of the Department of Immigration in Colombo.
 You need to submit an application with your photo, return air ticket and accommodation details in Sri Lanka.
 See more details on the Department of Immigration website.